Garden of Five Senses: Overview

 Located just off the Mehrauli-Badarpur Road, in Said-Ul-Azaib village, close to the Mehrauli heritage area, The Garden of Five Senses is a park developed by Delhi Tourism Transportation Development Corporation.
-Inaugurated in February 2003, the garden is designed to stimulate our five senses with its beauty and attractions and give us a chance to touch, smell, hear and see our natural surroundings.
+Inaugurated in February 2003, the garden is designed to stimulate the senses with its beauty and attractions and allow visitors to touch, smell, hear and see their natural surroundings.
 The garden serves as one of the prominent cultural venues of the capital, as programmes are organized here round the year.
 The Garden tourism festival (February), food festivals, different melas, Dandiya festivals and other cultural programs are held here at different times.

 Presently, the Garden of Five Senses is managed by Sh.
 V K Jatav, Chief Manager, DTTDC.

 In August 2005, Delhi Tourism and Transportation Development Corporation Limited (DTTDC) signed an agreement with ITE India Pvt Ltd for operating 31 commercial food and craft outlets for 10 years at the Garden of Five Senses, as a result the park also has several restaurants, and liquor serving bars.

 Every year, the Delhi Government also organises Garden Tourism Festival at the Garden of Five Senses.